People reached in 2015

 NRC actively advocates the right to an education for displaced children and youth.
 We were one of the first aid organisations to actively include education as a core component of emergency response.

-NRC is a founding member of the Inter-Agency Network for Education in Emergencies (INEE), and in 2015 we re-joined the INEE Steering Group.
+NRC is a founding member of the Inter-Agency Network for Education in Emergencies (INEE), and we co-chair the INEE Steering Group

 We are also represented in these key education networks:

-- INEE Minimum Standards and Network Tools Working Group and the INEE Advocacy Group
+- INEE Minimum Standards and Network Tools Working Group and various INEE Task Teams

 - Global Education Cluster